PavelShep/forumF/README.md

 - **Create posts**: Users can create new topics and posts

-- **Admin Panel**: Administrators have access to manage topics and categories.
+- **Admin**: Administrators have access to manage topics and categories.

-- **SuperAdmin Panel**: SuperAdmin have access to a dedicated admin panel to manage users(can add admin privileges), topics, and categories.
+- **SuperAdmin**: SuperAdmin have access to a dedicated admin panel to manage users(can add admin privileges), topics, and categories.

 ## Getting Started